A Model-Based Clustering Approach for Bounded Data Using Transformation-Based Gaussian Mixture Models: Applications

 This model, identified as the best fit according to both the BIC and ICL criteria, distinguishes between two clusters: one consisting of 152 observations characterized by a skewed distribution and enzymatic activity levels below 0.5, and a second, comprising 93 observations, forming a nearly symmetric group with enzymatic activity levels above 0.5.
 These results align with those reported by \cite{Karlis:Santourian:2009} and have been reproduced here using the function \code{MGHM()} from the \textbf{MixtureMissing} R package \citep{Rpkg:MixtureMissing}.

-Although the GMMB model provides a better fit, as indicated by higher BIC and ICL values, and is more parsimonious with fewer parameters to estimate, it reflects a slightly larger classification uncertainty than the NIGM model, as measured by NEC.
-This is primarily due to those observations near the classification boundary at an enzymatic level of $0.5$.
+Although the GMMB model provides a better fit, as indicated by higher BIC and ICL values, and is more parsimonious with fewer parameters to estimate, it reflects a slightly larger classification uncertainty than the NIGM model, as measured by NCE.
+Figure~\ref{fig:enzyme2} shows the normalized classification entropy values from \eqref{eq:nclent}, which represent the contribution of each data point to the overall classification uncertainty provided by NCE.
+As can be clearly seen, most of the contribution comes from those observations near the classification boundary at an enzymatic level of $0.5$.
 In any case, both models represent a clear improvement over the standard GMM, as shown in Table~\ref{tbl:enzyme}.